RohanSreerama5/ChiaCoinFarmingSetupAWS/README.md

 Basically, you are not farming yet.
 The system will say `Farming status: Syncing`, because it is syncing with the `Chia` blockchain.
 It needs to become a serviceable node on the blockchain before it can start plotting.
+After a while, the status will change to `Farming`.

 Expected Output:
 ```